FlamingFury00/Stardust-2.0/README.md

-# Stardust RLBot: Rocket League AI Bot
+# Stardust RLBot: Rocket League Bot

 Welcome to the repository for Stardust, an advanced Rocket League bot built on the [RLBot](http://www.rlbot.org/) framework.
 Stardust is designed to compete in offline Rocket League matches and aims to provide a challenging experience for players.